Our Officers & Directors

 We believe these members to be well skilled in our work, and observant of the noble precepts of our Order, and have no doubt that they will discharge the important duties of their offices with fidelity.

 Rachel Brobst was a former member of Jefferson Grange from 2009-2012 having served as Chaplain.
 She lives in New Ringgold with her husband and their daughters.
-Rachel is a personal care assistant and CNA.
+Rachel is a pre-school teacher who enjoys creating hands-on learning opportunities for "her kids" and designing the learning space to inspire young minds.
 She loves art and singing, especially songs from the 60s and 70s.

 The role of the president is to conduct meetings efficiently and with neutrality.
 A large responsibility of the president when members are addressing issues is to maintain a civil environment and not allow partisanship as part of the discussion.
 They agree as part of their installation that they "will not take advantage of the position to bias in any way, either directly or indirectly, the political or religious opinions of any member of the Order."

 "You may encounter difficulties.
 Overcome them, remembering that difficulties are but opportunities to test our abilities."

 Connor lives in Minersville and is a student at Gillingham Charter School in Pottsville.
 He is an active Boy Scout looking forward to finishing requirements in order to begin his Eagle Scout project.
 He loves to learn and is always willing to volunteer to help others.